Nancy Smith

 Autopsy findings revealed she had been hit in the head, strangled, and stabbed multiple times (reports vary from over a dozen wounds).
 A knife believed to be the murder weapon was left at the scene.
 There were signs of a violent struggle, but no evidence of forced entry or robbery; nothing appeared to be missing.
 Investigators believed the killer was likely someone she knew.

-The New Windsor Police Department, New York State Police, and FBI have investigated the case for years.
-It has been revisited multiple times, with public appeals on anniversaries.
-Rewards have been offered to generate leads: the FBI has provided up to $15,000, while local authorities raised the total to as much as $50,000 in recent years for information leading to an arrest and conviction.
+The New Windsor Police Department, New York State Police, and FBI investigated the case for years.
+It was revisited multiple times, with public appeals on anniversaries.
+Rewards were offered to generate leads: the FBI has provided up to $15,000, while local authorities raised the total to as much as $50,000 in recent years for information leading to an arrest and conviction.

 Leave a comment